 As you reach retirement, your lifestyle changes and so do your finances.
 Your income will likely consist of CPP, Old Age Security (OAS) and any private pension and/or investment income you have.
-But what happens when it’s not enough and you need a loan?
-You may find that most lenders require you to be actively employed – but there are some lenders willing to work with an alternate source of income such as a pension.
+But what happens when you need a loan as a senior?
+It can be difficult to find loans for retired people – but there are some lenders willing to work with an alternate source of income like a pension.

-Compare personal loans for people receiving a pension
+Compare personal loans for retired seniors with a pension

-Before applying for a loan, it’s best to double check with a provider to see if they consider CPP, OAS and/or private pensions as a form of income.
+Before applying for a loan as a retiree, it’s best to double check with a provider to see if they consider CPP, OAS and/or private pensions as a form of income.

 Self-funded retirees.
 If you earn income from investments, such as rental properties, or a private pension, you’re a self-funded retiree.
 When applying for a loan, make sure you have as much proof of your assets and income as possible to prove to the lender you’ll be able to manage the loan repayments.